Devon – rare mammals and summer wildlife

 Travel to Chudleigh, Lunch and evening meals, refreshments and drinks with meals.
 Gratuities.
 Travel insurance.

-Our visit to Devon will give us the opportunity to meet up with local experts and conservationists who will introduce us to some of its wild mammals and the conservation work going on to help them.
-Along the way we will also look for local wild flowers, reptiles and a good variety of birds at the start of the autumn migration season
+Our visit to Devon will give us the opportunity to meet local experts and conservationists who will introduce us to some of its wild mammals and the conservation work going on to help them.
+Along the way we will also look for wild flowers, reptiles and birds.

 Day 1 We will meet this evening at our hotel in time for an introduction to the holiday and our first dinner together.